cypress-io/cypress-documentation/source/guides/testing-strategies/auth0-authentication.md

 In the code below, we conditionally apply a `useEffect` block based on being under test with Cypress (using `window.Cypress`).

 In addition, we will update the export to be wrapped with `withAuthenticationRequired` if we are not under test in Cypress.
-This allows our application to work with the [Auth0][auth0] redirect login flow in development/production but not when under test in Cypress.
+This allows our application to work with the {% url "Auth0" https://auth0.com %} redirect login flow in development/production but not when under test in Cypress.

 ```jsx
 // src/containers/AppAuth0.tsx